 VL: How would you put that lifestyle into words?

 BK: The values of the community, of preserving the natural world, of being able to live and work and play.
 My wife and I are pretty healthy people and we value what we do with our bodies and put in our bodies.
 And it’s just beautiful.
 It’s hard to describe, it just felt good [here].
 When we were visiting we would come to towns like Richmond and at 2:30 in the afternoon when school let out, we saw kids walking down the street, not a grownup in sight.
 And we saw families and kids out at the parks and families together up on the ski hill.
 And my wife and I lived a lot of places and we felt like we just didn’t see that anymore.

-VL: What do you love about it?
+VL: What do you get out of the Vermont workforce?
 Continue Reading

 BK: You get well-rounded people.
 The best tech comes from big minds, and minds who engage in all aspects of life.
 The best technology does not come from sitting on an interstate for two hours a day transitioning from